 Voice Over Script Styles

-But all the other stuff that comes in a random fashion, is a complete surprise.
+But all the other work comes in a random fashion, and is a complete surprise.

 I also never know what style the script will be – that’s because scripts are written in different ways and for very different reasons.